Probity: Risks and Benefits

 Note on council tax Liability Orders:

 In the case of Leighton v Bristow & Sutor 2023.
-The council instructed debt collectors to act without providing them with a valid authority in the shape of a court order, rendering the debt collectors impotent.
+The council instructed debt collectors to act without providing them with the requisite judicial authority in the shape of a court order, rendering the debt collectors impotent.
 On 21st September, the High Court in KBD Swansea ruled in favour of Mr. Leighton, awarding him £4,000 against debt collectors Bristow & Sutor, who were acting in conjunction with the City of York Council.
 The case exposed an unlawful Council Tax debt collection process for which Mr. Leighton was entitled to damages.

 Join our mailing list